 Furnace Mountain Trail is a 6.2 mile moderately trafficked out and back trail located near Grottoes, Virginia that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Hiked this today and it was cloudy and cool!
 Great hike, though it is a bit rocky!
 I had never hiked before and this was definitely a good start!
 Would recommend following the trail marks from Shenandoah, this park map isn't accurate.
 Also parking was a little confusing, it is in front of a chained-off private property.
 Overall loved it, definitely will go back.